noRoof/noroof.github.io/_services/business.md

       <img src="{{ "/assets/img/business_intelligence.png" | relative_url }}" alt="Business Intelligence"/>
   </div>
   <div class="text-container">
-    <p>Every great business has a solid data warehouse where its critical data is stored to be analyzed.
-We provide the best tools and processes to build the data warehouse needed.
-Business KPIs will be seen clearly, allowing managers to make the best decisions.</p>
+    <p>Every great business has a solid data warehouse where its critical information  is stored to be analyzed.
+We provide you with the best tools and processes to build the data warehouse needed.
+Business KPIs are clear for managers to make the best decisions.</p>
   </div>
 </div>